 A number of companies are active on this market primarily due to major concern of long term availability and the relative high price of AVgas (Europe).
 Which makes sense as Jet fuel is available everywhere, even in places where AVgas is not and has to be flown in.

-But there are still a lot of Avgas engines manufactured and consequently bought and installed by kit aircraft builders.
-So its obvious we are going to spend some time with Lycoming and Continental aircraft engines.
-Recent developments in new aviation gasoline fuels and FADEC systems will make sure that these engines will be flying for years to come.
+But there are still a lot of AVgas engines manufactured and consequently bought and installed by certified and kit aircraft builders.
+So its obvious we are going to spend some time with Lycoming and Continental engines.
+Ongoing developments in new aviation gasoline fuels, subsystems and FADEC engine propeller control will make sure that these engines will be flying for years to come.

 Continental Motors Inc. located in Mobile Alabama, has been a recognized world leader in the development of aviation products for over 95 years.
 Their first product was also a radial, the A-70.
 They are also known for the Voyager engines in Burt Rutans designed aircraft which flew around the world non-stop without refueling.